-No samples will be collected as part of the study procedures.
-When possible, any lens or test article associated with an Adverse Event and/or a Product Quality Complaint must be retained and stored in a glass vial with moderate solution pending directions from the sponsor for potential return to JJVC.
+Subjects will dispose of their worn lenses on a daily basis.
+When possible, any lens or test article associated with an Adverse Events and/or a Product Quality Complaint must be retained and stored in a glass vial with moderate RevitaLens solution pending directions from the sponsor for potential return back to JJVC.